-Two years of sobriety from marijuana and all mind-altering chemicals, including alcohol, is required.
+Two years of sobriety from marijuana, alcohol, and all other mind-altering substances (unless those other substances are taken as prescribed by a healthcare provider), is required.
 One year of Delegate experience is recommended.

 The following responsibilities and conditions are expected of all Trustees: